georlia/Python-Projects/Student-Dropout-Analysis/README.md

 # 👨‍🎓 Student Dropout Analysis
-In this project, i compared three machine learning models to predict student dropout risk, achieving 0.82 ROC-AUC and 76% recall with the best-performing model — prioritizing the detection of at-risk students over raw accuracy, to support early intervention strategies.
+In this project, i analyzed 10.000 student records to compare three machine learning models predicting dropout risk, achieving 0.82 ROC-AUC and 76% recall with the best-performing model — prioritizing detection of at-risk students over raw accuracy, to support early intervention strategies for educational institutions.

 ## Visual Insights
 Below are the key evaluation metrics and distributions from the analysis: